The Follifoot Coat

 All great knitwear stories start with a good yarn… Cordings have always been trusted to create quality garments from our tweed jackets to our Mackintosh coats, and our knitwear collection is no different.
 Working with small makers and mills in Scotland, England and Wales using time honoured techniques, the seasonal and core ranges are created…

-A GUIDE TO BRITISH SUITING CLOTHS.
-For much of the nineteenth and twentieth centuries, Britain dominated the world’s textile manufacturing.
-Whilst Lancashire mills focused on cotton, Scottish mills on tweed, and Cotswold mills on woollens, the mills in Yorkshire specialised in weaving worsted cloths that were unrivalled in their quality and durability.
-Towns such as…
+A GUIDE TO THE BEST SUIT FABRICS AND CLOTHS For much of the nineteenth and twentieth centuries, Britain dominated the world’s textile manufacturing.
+Whilst Lancashire mills focused on cotton, Scottish mills on tweed, and Cotswold mills on woollens, the mills in Yorkshire specialised in weaving worsted cloths that were unrivalled in their quality and durability,…